At a Glance

 ✨Showcase Your Technical Skills

 Be ready to talk about your experience with the latest audiological equipment.
-Highlight specific instances where you've conducted comprehensive hearing assessments and fitted hearing aids tailored to individual needs.
+Highlight specific cases where you've successfully conducted hearing assessments and fitted hearing aids tailored to individual needs.

 ✨Emphasise Team Collaboration

-This role involves working closely with a small, dedicated team.
-Share examples of how you've successfully collaborated with colleagues in the past to deliver outstanding patient care and maintain high clinical standards.
+This role involves working closely with a small team.
+Share examples of how you've collaborated with colleagues in the past to deliver outstanding patient care, and express your enthusiasm for being part of a supportive work culture.